NJichev/Topaz/README.md

 # Topaz
-Topaz is an Ruby alternative
+Topaz is a Ruby alternative